- Tips to Fast Stress Relief

 What happens if OCD is not treated?
 What are complications of obsessive compulsive disorder?

 OCD is best prevented through early recognition and treatment.
-Specifically, recognizing warning signs that a child may be at risk for developing OCD can be a place to start.
-Examples of such early warning signs include excessive complaints (hypersensitivity) by the child that certain clothes or food textures are intolerable, as well as a child who engages in rigid patterns of behavior.
+Specifically, recognizing warning signs that a child may be at risk for developing this illness can be a place to start.
+Examples of such early warning signs include excessive complaints by or agitation of (hypersensitivity) the child that certain clothes or food textures are intolerable, specific food aversion, as well as the child engaging in rigid patterns of behavior.

-Where can I get more information about obsessive compulsive disorder?
+Where can people get more information about obsessive compulsive disorder?

 Further information about OCD can be gained from the following resources.

 Tourette Syndrome Association

 Trichotillomania Learning Center

 American Psychiatric Association.
 Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition.
 Arlington, Virginia: American Psychiatric Association, 2013.

 American Psychiatric Association.
 Treatment of patients with obsessive-compulsive disorder.
 Practice Guidelines 2007 July.